michaelkirk/georust_book/src/join-the-party.md

 One thing you could definitely ask for are quicker results.
 The code above works, but it's really quite slow!
 Until now we've basically brute forced our solutions without much consideration for speed.
 We can sort of justify our laissez-faire approach to CPU usage for one-off calculations like this, but speed will become increasingly important as our data sets grow larger and processing gets more complicated, or if results need to be recomputed more frequently.

 Generally speaking, Rust is "real fast", but that's not the whole story.
 Let's say you're trying to get to [Harlem](https://en.wikipedia.org/wiki/Sugar_Hill,_Manhattan) in a hurry.
-If you happen to be [Tatyana McFadden](https://en.wikipedia.org/wiki/Tatyana_McFadden), five time winner and course record holder for the New York City Marathon women's weelchair division, you'd do all right.
+If you happen to be [Tatyana McFadden](https://en.wikipedia.org/wiki/Tatyana_McFadden), five-time winner and course record holder for the New York City Marathon women's weelchair division, you'd do all right.
 Alternatively, you could just recall that Duke Ellington tune and [take the A train](https://www.youtube.com/watch?v=1ggcQk67Mco&t=86s).
-With Rust's speedy physique as a baseline, the application of some problem-specific know-how will get you where you're going in record time.
+With Rust's natural affinity for speed as a baseline, applying some problem-specific know-how can get us where we're going without breaking a sweat.

 In the next section we'll explore some of these tricks of the trade to speed up common geospatial operations.
 Quickly moving through the real world may require a jet engine, but that doesn't mean that your laptop needs to sound like one.